 Renovations before a sale are always a delicate balancing act of investment and return.
 The key is identifying essential areas and picking things you can do to improve those rooms inexpensively.
 Kitchens and bathrooms are ripe for home improvement, and no matter what choices you make, stick to quality materials and simple color schemes.
 With those guiding principles, you can’t go wrong.

 Get to Know your NeighborsGet to Know your Neighbors

 Buyers want a good neighborhood.
 Your relationship with the neighbors plays a significant role in that.
 When you talk about your friendly neighbors, it gives new buyers a sense of security.
 Also, the appearance of your neighbor’s home affects your curb appeal of your own.
 If you have a good relationship with your neighbor, they are more likely to spruce up outside their home to help you out, or they are at least more receptive to it if you ask.

 These are just some simple steps you can take to improve the value of your home.
 What are the most successful ways you increased your property’s value before selling it?
 Let us know.

 Remember – your buyers already want to buy your place – all you’re doing is helping them see it in the best possible way.

 Everyone selling a New York City apartment wants to get the best deal possible.
-The hard part is figuring out what renovations are going to appeal to a broad range of buyers with minimal investment on your part.
+The hard part is figuring out what renovations will appeal to a broad range of buyers with minimal investment on your part.

-If you are thinking about selling your home, small improvements can make a big difference.
+Minor home improvements can make a big difference if you consider selling your home.
 Increase the value of your home with a plan and a little time investment.